Sipadan: Biodiversity and conservation

 The island was declared a bird sanctuary in 1933 by the colonial government of North Borneo and re-gazetted in 1963 by the Malaysian government.
 The coral reef ecosystems of Sipadan and nearby Mabul Island later received recognition as scuba diving destinations during the 1980s, with the first resort opening on Sipadan in 1984.
 In 2004, the island was declared a marine park by Sabah Parks and 6 hotel and resort facilities on the island were closed by authorities due to their impacts on the ecosystems.
 The area of protection was expanded by 6,846 hectares in 2015, bringing total area within Sipadan Island Park to 16,860 hectares.

-The island's coral reefs have led to its international recognition as a Scuba diving destination.
+The island's coral reefs have led to its international recognition as a scuba diving destination.
 In the film Borneo: The Ghost of the Sea Turtle (1989) Jacques Cousteau said: "I have seen other places like Sipadan, 45 years ago, but now no more.
 Now we have found an untouched piece of art".
 Visiting Sipadan Island requires a permit issued by Sabah Parks.
-Since 2019, there are 178 permits available each day.
+Since 2019, there are 176 permits available each day, which are divided between the dive resorts and the dive centres.
 In 2016, four dive marshals were also appointed to monitor scuba diving activities on the island.
 The island was closed for 1 month in November 2023 in an effort to allow the ecosystem to recover from human disturbance.

-Frequently seen in the waters around Sipadan: green and hawksbill turtles (which mate and nest there), enormous schools of barracuda in tornado-like formations as well as large schools of big-eye trevally, and bumphead parrotfish.
+Frequently seen in the waters around Sipadan are green and hawksbill turtles (which mate and nest there), enormous schools of barracuda in tornado-like formations as well as large schools of big-eye trevally and bumphead parrotfish.
 Pelagic species such as manta rays, eagle rays, scalloped hammerhead sharks and whale sharks also visit Sipadan.
 A turtle tomb lies underneath the column of the island, formed by an underwater limestone cave with a labyrinth of tunnels and chambers that contain many skeletal remains of turtles that become lost and drown before finding the surface.
 Killer whales have also been sighted around the island.